dafny-lang/dafny/docs/Compilation/AutoInitialization.md

 If the type parameters `A` and `B` does not have the `(0)` characteristic, then it is dropped from the TD column.

-This table is implemented in the `TypeArgDescUse` method in the compiler.
+This table is implemented in the `TypeArgDescriptorUse` method in the compiler.